 You would be forgiven for believing that Chelsea is a festival for green-thumbed enthusiasts only, but this greenhouse idea proves that it has an impact on those with an admiration for interior design too.
 This stylish trend involves turning your greenhouse into a space that mimics your interiors, so you can continue your space outside and elevate a 'practical' space into a fashionable sanctuary.

-Greenhouse manufacturers Hartley Botanic (opens in new tab) exhibited the space shown above – complete with decor pieces that wouldn't look misplaced in your living room.
+Greenhouse manufacturers Hartley Botanic (opens in new tab) exhibited the space shown above – designed and styled by Llevelo (opens in new tab).
+It comes complete with decor pieces that wouldn't look misplaced in your living room.

 'Excellent design always combines both form and function,' says their CEO, Tom Barry.
 'The team wanted to showcase the emotional benefit of a greenhouse with its 'unparalleled beauty and style when in the right context.'